crossplane/docs/content/master/concepts/composite-resource-definitions.md

 {{< hint "tip" >}}
-Setting a schema version as `served:false` causes errors for users using an older schmea.
+Setting a schema version as `served:false` causes errors for users using an older schema.
 This can be an effective way to identify and upgrade users before deleting the older schema version.
 {{< /hint >}}